 |C. Mr Klein draws underlying muscle and tissue together and stitches them, thereby narrowing the waistline and strengthening the abdominal wall.|

 |D. Abdominal skin is drawn down and excess is removed.
 With a complete Tummy Tuck, a new opening is cut for the navel.
 Both incisions are stitched closed.|

 |E. After surgery, the patient has a flatter, trimmer abdomen.
 Scars are permanent, but will fade with time.|

-For the first few days, your abdomen will probably be swollen and you’re likely to feel some pain and discomfort which can be controlled by medication.
 Depending on the extent of the surgery, you may be released within a few hours or you may have to remain hospitalised for two to three days.
-Mr Klein will give you instructions for showering and changing your dressings.
-And though you may not be able to stand straight at first, you should start walking as soon as possible.
+It is important to follow any instructions given for showering and changing your dressings.
+And though you may not be able to stand straight at first, you should start moving about as soon as possible.

 Some people return to work after one week, while others take three or four weeks to rest and recuperate.
 Exercise will help you heal better.
 Even people who have never exercised before should begin an exercise program to reduce swelling, lower the chance of blood clots, and tone muscles.
-Vigorous exercise, however, should be avoided until you can do it comfortably.
-Your scars may actually appear to worsen during the first three to six months as they heal, but this is normal.
-Expect it to take nine months to a year before your scars flatten out and lighten in color.
-While they’ll never disappear completely, abdominal scars will not show under most clothing, even under bathing suits.
+Vigorous exercise, however, should be avoided.

-A Tummy Tuck, whether partial or complete, produces excellent results for patients with weakened abdominal muscles or excess skin.
+A Tummy Tuck, whether partial or complete, can produce excellent results for patients with weakened abdominal muscles and/or excess skin.
 In most cases, the results are long lasting, if you follow a balanced diet and exercise regularly.